 Andre Beteille is a renounced anthropologist ( the study of human behavior and cultures).
 He is one of the best sociologists we have with a liberal approach.
 His work emphasizes in the minds of the people regarding the castes and the classes, rich and the poor, conservatives and the modern people.

-Beteille’s work focuses on the paradox of the modern society; where the principles or the values of the people is always in a situation of war of what they are actually practicing because of the years of social conditioning they’ve received.
+Beteille’s work focuses on the paradox of modern society; where the principles or the values of the people are always in a situation of war of what they are actually practicing because of the years of social conditioning they’ve received.

 People think that giving reservations (often termed as positive discrimination) to the weaker sections or the minorities justifies their position but vice versa it is deepening the roots of discrimination.

 Modern society does not execute the policies well as all they can think about is the benefits they are going to receive or are open to changes where it interests them.
 The social stratification on the basis of class and caste is not a current issue, but the dream to achieve an egalitarian society definitely has been an issue of concern for ages.
 He further lays emphasis on the importance of institutions and the way they mold the perspective and the ideologies of individuals.